Easthampton, MA

 Our entrance is on the ground floor, but there is a short step leading to the front entrance.
 There is also a short step leading to the restroom.

-To protect against COVID-19 and other airborne illnesses, the space is equipped with a high-quality air purifier that provides 24/7 HEPA filtration.
+To protect against COVID-19 and other airborne illnesses, the space is equipped with a high-quality air purifier that provides continuous HEPA filtration.
 Students are not required to wear masks in workshops, but KN-95s will be made available for free for anyone who wants one.
-Nora, our main instructor, typically wears a mask while teaching.
+Nora, our main instructor, wears a mask while teaching.
+The space and equiptment is cleaned and sanitized between classes.